 Think of it this way.
 Let's assume that a child who does not have a genetic or neurological predisposition towards psychopathy (i.e., a 'healthy' child) is born and raised by psychopathic parents/guardians/family.
-How can the healthy child possibly survive being raised by psychopathic parents or within a psychopathic family?
+How can the healthy child possibly survive being raised by psychopathic parents?
 Just like the old saying goes, if you can't beat them join them.
-Let's assume that this healthy child is quite, considerate and softly spoken.
-Do you really think that asking a psychopath, who has no regards for personal boundaries or rules, to stop teasing you is really going to be able convince the psychopath to stop?
+Let's also assume that this healthy child is quiet, considerate and softly spoken.
+Do you really think that asking a psychopath, who has no regards for personal boundaries or rules, to stop teasing you is going to convince the psychopath to stop?
 Of course not.
 It just won't happen.
-So, the healthy child begins to learn from the psychopath.
+The healthy child then begins to learn from the psychopath.
 The once healthy child begins to mimic the psychopaths around them in order to achieve their goals.
-If soft words won't stop someone teasing them then perhaps yelling and punching will.
-If caring about someone's feelings doesn't get you what you want, then not caring will.
+If soft words won't stop someone from violating their boundaries, then perhaps yelling and punching will.
+If caring about someone's feelings doesn't get you what you want, then maybe doing the opposite and not caring will.

-How about a psychopath though?
+What about a psychopath though?
 Can a psychopath use mimicry in order to deceive the masses?
 Absolutely.
-Animals which are dangerous or poisonous mimic the colours, patterns etc of non-dangerous/poisonous species in order to fool prey.
+Animals which are dangerous or poisonous mimic the colours, patterns, behaviours etc., of non-dangerous, non-poisonous animals in order to fool their prey.
 This is known as mertensian mimicry.
-This form of mimicry is often used by snakes to fool their prey into believing they are not a threat when in actuality they are.
-The successful psychopath and some serial killers are the same.
-They mimic ordinary 'healthy' people so that society does not discover their true self.
+This form of mimicry is often used by snakes to fool their prey into believing they are not a threat when they actually are.
+The successful psychopath and some serial killers use Mertensian mimicry.
+They mimic ordinary 'healthy' people so that society does not discover their true malevolent self.
 They get married.
 They work ordinary jobs.
 They are active in their communities and attend church regularly.
 They learn to mimic emotions which they themselves do not feel.
-They appear inconspicuous to the naive observer.
-Then one day BAM.
-They have been arrested for killing 30 people (John Wayne Gacy) or for billion dollar stock fraud and embezzlement (Bernie Madoff).
+They appear inconspicuous to the naive observer until one day BAM, they have been arrested for killing 30 people (John Wayne Gacy) or for ripping off thousands of people in a billion-dollar stock fraud and embezzlement scheme (Bernie Madoff).